Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Experiment Details

 \section{Experiment Details}

 We compare \WarmStartDagger with Behavior Cloning (BC) and \StateDagger on continuous-control tasks from OpenAI Gym MuJoCo~\cite{todorov2012mujoco, brockman2016openai} with episode length $H=1000$.

 \paragraph{Infrastructure and Implementation.} All experiments were conducted on a Linux workstation equipped with an Intel Core i9 CPU (3.3GHz) and four NVIDIA GeForce RTX 2080 Ti GPUs.
-Our implementation builds on the publicly available DRIL framework~\cite{brantley2019disagreement} (https://github.com/xkianteb/dril), with modifications to support online learning.
+Our implementation builds on the publicly available DRIL repository~\cite{brantley2019disagreement} (https://github.com/xkianteb/dril), with modifications to support interactive learning.
 The continuous control environments used in our experiments are: ``HalfCheetahBulletEnv-v0'', ``AntBulletEnv-v0'', ``Walker2DBulletEnv-v0'', and ``HopperBulletEnv-v0''.
-We include an anonymous link to our implementation here: \url{https://github.com/liyichen1998/Interactive-and-Hybrid-Imitation-Learning-Provably-Beating-Behavior-Cloning}.
+We include link to our implementation here: \url{https://github.com/liyichen1998/Interactive-and-Hybrid-Imitation-Learning-Provably-Beating-Behavior-Cloning}.

 \paragraph{Environments and Expert Policies.} We use four MuJoCo environments: Ant, Hopper, HalfCheetah, and Walker2D.
 The expert policy is a deterministic MLP pretrained via TRPO~\cite{schulman2015trust, schulman2017proximal}, with two hidden layers of size 64.